Calhau18/Calhau18-ComputerNetworkNotes/RC.md

 ![The 802.11 frame](./figs/wifi_frame.png)

-The most striking difference in the 802.11 frame is that it has four address fields, each of which can hold a 6-byte MAC address.
+A 802.11 frame is very similar to an Ethernet frame, with the most striking difference being that the 802.11 frame has four address fields, each of which can hold a 6-byte MAC address.
 Three address fields are needed for internetworking purposes - specifically, for moving the network-layer datagram from a wireless station through an AP to a router interface:
+- Address 1 is the MAC address of the wireless station that is to receive the frame;
 - Address 2 is the MAC address of the station that transmits the frame;
-- Address 1 is the MAC address of the wireless station that is to receive the frame;
 - Address 3 is the MAC address of the router interface to which the AP is attached;
 - Address 4 is used when APs forward frames to each other in ad hoc mode.